k5lowe/Web-Scraping-using-Python-and-MySQL/README.md

 ## Attributions & Remarks ##

 The entirity of this project rested on the kind help of the following websites.
-As always, ChatGPT proved an immense help and guidance where much time and effort was saved
+As always, ChatGPT proved an immense help and guidance where much time and effort was saved.

 - https://chatgpt.com/
 - https://www.w3schools.com/